 Abbazia di San Giorgio Maggiore

-Island church offering stunning panoramic views of Venice from its bell tower.
+Island church offering some of the best views of Venice from its bell tower.

 What makes it special